Frequently Asked Questions

 The Advanced Income Tax Course is for students that have successfully completed the Basic Income Tax Course and Intermediate Income Tax Course.
 Some of the topics covered are Basic Partnerships, Basic S Corporation and Foreign Earned Income Exclusion, just to name a few.
 Please contact your local office to determine what courses they offer that best suits you.

-"The tax industry has over one million employees, and our company is definitely in the hiring mode," says John T. Hewitt, CEO and founder of Liberty Tax Service.
+"The tax industry has over one million employees, and our company is definitely in the hiring mode," says John T. Hewitt, founder of Liberty Tax Service®.

 Ready to find out more about opportunities with the fastest-growing tax company in the industry?
 We're building the number one franchise team in the tax industry!
-Liberty Tax Service has over 4,300 offices currently operating in the United States and Canada.
+Liberty Tax Service® has over 3,000 offices currently operating in the United States and Canada.
 It's a great time to be at Liberty!
-Learn more about owning a tax franchise with Liberty Tax.
+Learn more about owning a tax franchise with Liberty Tax®.